-The training programme provides a 6 year programme leading to a CCT.
+The general surgery rotation is a 6 year training programme leading to a CCT.
 Training takes place at all trusts within Yorkshire and the Humber.

-There are active research programmes in many of the units in Yorkshire and the Humber and all trainees are expected to participate in audit and research in the course of their training
+There are active research programmes in many of the units in Yorkshire and the Humber and all trainees are expected to participate in audit and research during their training.

 The training programme is managed by the programme director and the associate TPDs with the help of HEEYH programme support personnel under the guidance of the Heads of School of Surgery.